MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/enrichment-hub.md

 - [Company data provided by Leadspace](enrichment-leadspace.md)

 On the **My enrichments** tab, you can see the enrichments you've configured and edit their properties.

+## Manage existing enrichments

+Go to the **My enrichments** to see all configured enrichments.
+Each enrichment is represented as a row that includes additional information about the enrichment.

+Select an enrichment to see the following options:

+- View
+- Edit
+- Refresh
+- Deactivate (or Activate)
+- Delete